compulim/react-define-as-custom-element/README.md

 [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) is a modern suite of technology for reusable web UI components.
 It reduces the burden of web UI component developers to package and deliver their UI components to their customers.

-However, custom elements are very barebone.
+However, custom element is primal.
 It requires a lot of attention on UI state transitioning, which React excels at.

 By writing the UI component using React and delivering it as a custom element, we are enjoying the best of both worlds.